What causes a hurricane?

 You don't have to be a meteorologist to know that hurricanes can cause a lot of damage, but what causes hurricanes?
 You can say hurricanes are actually like giant engines that get their energy from moist air in oceans in tropical climates.

-- Initially, for a hurricane to form, it needs a specific set of conditions, it requires a lot of heat, and ocean surface temperatures of at least 26 degrees Celsius, and be between 5 – 20 degrees north or south of the equator.
+- For a hurricane to form, it needs to meet a set of conditions, e.g., specific latitudes - 5–20 degrees north or south of the equator.
+It also requires a lot of heat, and ocean surface temperatures of at least 26°C.

 - If the above conditions are met, the ocean water begins to evaporate and condense, creating towering clouds and heavy rainfall.

-- Air from the surrounding area that has a higher pressure floods into the area of low pressure, replacing the missing air with 'new' air, which also becomes warm and moist, causing it to rise and create a continuous up-flow of vapour that rises, cools and condenses into clouds.
+- Air from the surrounding area that has higher pressure, floods into the area of low pressure, replacing the missing air with 'new' air, which also becomes warm and moist, causing it to rise and create a continuous up-flow of vapour that rises, cools and condenses into clouds.
 This is also what causes the hurricane to spin.
-However, all storms that form north of the equator spin counterclockwise, and storms that form south of the equator spin clockwise.
+However, all storms that form north of the equator spin counter clockwise, and storms that form south of the equator spin clockwise.
 This is due to the Coriolis effect.

-- Tropical storm - Winds of 35-64 knots (39-73 mph) tropical depressions upgrade into a tropical storm when the cyclonic circulation becomes more organised.
-This is where the naming of storms begin to take place.
+- Tropical storm - Winds of 35-64 knots (39-73 mph); tropical depressions upgrade into a tropical storm when the cyclonic circulation becomes more organised.
+This is where the naming of storms begins to take place.

-- Tropical cyclone - Winds of 64-82 knots (74-95 mph) This is where a tropical storm upgrades into, in this instance, a hurricane, with the eye around 5 to 30 miles wide.
-This is where they are given categories with category one being less intense and category five being very severe.
+- Tropical cyclone - Winds of 64-82 knots (74-95 mph); this is where a tropical storm upgrades into, in this instance, a hurricane, with the eye around 5 to 30 miles wide.
+This is where they are given categories - category 1 being less intense and category 5 being very severe.

-- Category 2 - Wind speeds of 83-95 knots (96-110 mph) Category 2 produces hazardous winds and causes moderate damage to occur at landfall.
+- Category 2 - Wind speeds of 83-95 knots (96-110 mph); produces hazardous winds and causes moderate damage to occur at landfall.

-- Category 5 - Wind speeds above 135 knots (157 mph) Category 5 produces catastrophic damage to occur at landfall.
+- Category 5 - Wind speeds above 135 knots (157 mph); produces catastrophic damage to occur at landfall.